 THE THING IS – WE DO FORGET

 Turning to relatively recent property crashes, the 1990s provided some of the harshest lessons for homebuyers.
 The worst decade for price rises – even London only increased by 40%.
 Some of you may remember MIRAS, which was tax relief given to borrowers.
 Nigel Lawson changed the terms of MIRAS so that unmarried couples could not claim it from August 1988.
-He announced the changes in April 1998 which provided 4 months which pushed up prices to bubbling point.
-When the relief was lost repayments went up for many who had been piling into property having seen the rises and doing so with friends living together.
+He announced the changes in April 1998 which provided 4 months of “opportunity” which pushed up prices to bubbling point.
+When the relief was lost repayments went up.
 The overpriced market peaked in 1989 with an average price in London of £97,667 but then fell back to £66,573 by the end of 1992.
 A fall of £31,094 or more importantly 31%.
 When inflation is factored in, prices didn’t really recover from 1988 until 2001.

-A decade later (April 1998) MIRAS was again reduced to the point of it being almost worthless and finally abolished by Gordon Brown two years later in 2000.
+A decade later (April 1998) MIRAS was again reduced to the point of being almost worthless and finally abolished by Gordon Brown two years later in 2000.
 Its been 20 years since MIRAS ended.
 There has been some tinkering with Stamp Duty which was altered from a flat rate system to a tiered rate system from December 2014.
 This was done in an attempt to curb price rises particularly in London.
 In Q4 of 2014 the average national price was £189,002 by Q2 2020 it was £220,133 (up 16%).
 In London the average price was £406,730 and is now £475,448 (also up 16%).
-So the gap has not widened, but equally it has not shrunk.
+So the gap has not widened, but equally it has not shrunk (so the strategy neither worked not “failed” but it certainly didn’t change anything).
 The numbers are certainly larger and London remains the most expensive part of the UK.

 IF IT WORKS, IT WOULD BE UNUSUAL

 If history were to repeat itself, which let’s face it, tends to happen more as an echo than a direct repetition, then there is the prospect of a 31% fall (88-92).
-That would mean someone buying in 2020 for £400,000 would potentially be considering a value of £276,000.
-It could be a decade before prices recovered.
+That would mean someone buying in 2020 for £400,000 would potentially be contemplating their home revalued at £276,000.
+It could be a decade before prices recover.